 In that case, maybe the standard iPad or iPad Air might be preferable.
 And if you want to use it for work (such as illustration, design, animation or music-making), the more powerful iPad Pro might be right for you.
-It also comes with the Apple Pencil, a stylus that is great for drawing and annotating.
+It also comes with the Apple Pencil, a stylus that's great for drawing and annotating.

 And when you eventually decide to take the plunge, why not consider partnering your new iPad with a pair of wireless headphones?

 Check out the best tablets

-Find a bargain with the best Apple deals
+Find a bargain with the best tablet deals